FabienFP/07-Course-Project/README.md

 We augment and transform using Tranform.compose Pytorch function We use de imagenets_stats to normalize .
 #### issu 1, we could estimate the stats of our dataset
-#### issu 2, we could find a function to train - valid split the train data set (here we do the separation manually)
+#### issu 2, we could find a function to train - valid split the train data set
+(here we make a function to split randomly the dataset and create new file with copie of images) This is note a simple way.
+But it's right.
+Train has an augmente data transform, and Val has a simple transform (like test dataset).
+Usely, we use a numpy array that we can split with a simple function, but we can't load a numpy array in ImageFolder()

 # STEP 3: base model